inet-framework/inet-showcases/general/pcaprecording/doc/index.rst

 By default, modules like :ned:`Ipv4` and :ned:`EthernetInterface` don't compute CRC and FCS frames, but assumes they are correct ("declared correct" mode.)
-In order to include the CRC and FCS values in the capture file, L2 and L3 modules need to be set to compute CRC and FCS:
+To include the CRC and FCS values in the capture file, L2 and L3 modules need to be set to compute CRC and FCS:

 .. literalinclude:: ../omnetpp.ini